QuadraLogics/QuadraLogics.github.io/_training/DevOpsMasterArchitect.md

     15. Introduction to DevSecOps <br/>

     <br/>
     The <b> DevOps Master Architect Workshop</b> is a holistic, comprehensive program that covers 11 most leading tools used across the DevOps spectrum.
-This program spans for 12 weeks which includes 8 weeks of live workshops and 4 weeks for a capstone project.
+This program spans for 12 weeks which includes 8 weeks of workshops and 4 weeks for a capstone project.
 We use a technique called the “Task-based learning”.
 In this approach, the practitioner learns by exploring 200+ hands-on,real-life scenarios.
 This unique style enables the practitioner to be more competent and highly productive from day 1.
 The program also includes 3 hours of dedicated doubt clearance sessions for every 6 hours of workshop to ensure your doubts are cleared and you are confident on the subject.
 In order to ensure high quality, we only intake a maximum of 20 students per batch.

 TContentLink: https://drive.google.com/file/d/1vLWnNy6m2S319dKdY7qVg1eKOX_Qvnch/view?usp=sharing